Deepanshshm/stunning-winner/README.md

 # Hi there!

 I am Deepansh from India.
-I am Senior System Cloud Administrator and worked with multiple IT companies.
+I am working as a Senior System Cloud Administrator currently and have worked in multiple IT companies for past 5 years.
 My expertise in Microsoft 365 and Azure products like Exchange / Outlook, Intune, Sharepoint and One drive.
 Also worked with Azure AD, Azure Storage, Azure DBs and other Azure cloud products.
 I manage resources in Microsoft 365 Cloud and Azure.

 # Skills and Experience -
 Powershell scripting